msx752/MSniper/README.md

 - integrated with NecroBot (only communicating on SnipeMS.json)
 - running without username, password and device information
 - Snipe while NecroBot is working
+- new protocol 'msniper://'
-- program working same protocol pokesiniper2://
+- also program working same protocol 'pokesiniper2://'
 - program can working multiple NecroBot and same pokemon location will send all working bot at the same time

 # Advantage